Americans with Disabilities Act (ADA)

 A. The process of requesting a reasonable accommodation begins when an individual informs a supervisor, other University official or the ADA Coordinator of the need for an adjustment or change at work for a reason related to a qualified disabling condition.
 The employer is entitled to know that the employee has a qualifying disability for which a reasonable accommodation is needed.
 A qualified health care professional may be asked, on a case-by-case basis, to provide documentation with regard to physical or psychiatric disabilities.

 B. When an employee requests an accommodation, the supervisor or University official shall contact the ADA Coordinator for consultation.
 If the requested accommodation is based on an obvious disability, the department may provide the appropriate accommodation and notify the ADA Coordinator.
 The ADA Coordinator may, on a case-by-case basis, request and review supporting documentation in assessing the request.
 After assessment and consultation with the supervisor, the ADA Coordinator will confer with members of the University Disabilities Committee (appointed by the President) who shall determine the appropriateness of the recommended accommodation.
 The ADA Coordinator will then make a recommendation to the supervisor and other appropriate University official in the department in which the employee is employed.
 The department official or other appointing authority shall be responsible for implementing the approved accommodation as speedily as possible but in no case longer than 30 days unless extenuating circumstances prevail.
 Any delay in provision of reasonable accommodation shall be explained to the Disabilities Committee which retains authority to authorize any extension of time for implementing the accommodation.
-The cost of accommodation, if any, shall be borne equally by the dean, Vice President or other appointing authority and by a fund established for this purpose under the authority of the ADA Coordinator.

 C. The ADA Coordinator (who is the Director of Compliance) shall monitor the implementation of the accommodation for the first 30 days of its execution.
 If additional modifications are not required the ADA Coordinator shall put the file in an inactive status.